mysociety/alaveteli/community/index.md

-mySociety developers and re-users can be found on the Alaveteli Slack, and unlike on IRC there's a handy history feature built in so that conversations can more easily take place across time zones (hello again Australia, we missed you!)
+mySociety developers and re-users can be found on the Alaveteli Slack, and unlike on IRC there's a handy history feature built in so that conversations can more easily take place across time zones (hello again Australia, we missed you!).
-<a href="email clientsupport@alaveteli.org mailto:clientsupport@alaveteli.org">Contact us for an invite</a>.
+<a href="mailto:clientsupport@alaveteli.org">Contact us for an invite</a>.

 ## IRC